 The benefits of horizontal drilling, versus vertical, enables San Andres reserves to be economically accessed beyond traditional field boundaries at reduced development costs, have increased ultimate oil recoveries, and generate some of the top tier rate-of-return in the Permian Basin.
 See page 12 of REI’s Corporate Presentation for the single well economics on a horizontal San Andres well.

 REI’s other core asset is located in northern Culberson and Reeves Counties of the Delaware Basin with production primarily from the “conventional” Delaware Mountain Group which includes the Bell Canyon, Cherry Canyon, and Brushy Canyon formations ranging in depth from 2,000’ – 6,000’ respectively.
-Since acquiring the asset in June 2015, REI has drilled 10 successful vertical Cherry Canyon wells, recompleted 9, revamped the existing disposal infrastructure and continues to enhance product takeaway capacity.
+Since acquiring the asset in June 2015, REI has drilled 10 successful vertical Cherry Canyon wells, recompleted 9, drilled one Brushy Canyon horizontal well in Q1’2018, revamped the existing disposal infrastructure and continues to enhance product takeaway capacity.
 REI believes the asset also has horizontal potential in both the Cherry and the deeper Brushy Canyon Formations as evidenced by the log and core analysis from recently drilled wells.

-REI’s leasehold position in Culberson and Reeves Counties as of 3Q’2017 totals 20,794 gross / 20,490 net acres, providing a potential inventory of 538 vertical gross locations.
+REI’s leasehold position in Culberson and Reeves Counties as of 1Q’2018 totals 20,218 gross / 19,917 net acres, providing a potential inventory of 452 vertical gross locations.
 Also noteworthy is all the acreage is held-by-production (no obligation to drill).